Alan4247748/friendly-potato/docs/case studys/AFAM.md

 # The Problem

-The AFAM Group wanted a strong online presence to effectively interact with their mortorcycle community.
-A website for products and services with a commitment to quality, adaptability, and customer satisfaction.
+The AFAM Group needed a website for products, brands, and services.
+Branding identity, multilingual copy and technical specs.

 # My Role